google/neural-tangents/README.md

 * All `nt.stax` layers are instantiated with a function call, i.e. `nt.stax.Relu()` vs `jax.experimental.stax.Relu`.
 * All layers with trainable parameters use the _NTK parameterization_ by default (see [[10]](#10-neural-tangent-kernel-convergence-and-generalization-in-neural-networks-neurips-2018-arthur-jacot-franck-gabriel-clément-hongler), Remark 1).
 However, Dense and Conv layers also support the _standard parameterization_ via a `parameterization` keyword argument (see [[15]](#15-on-the-infinite-width-limit-of-neural-networks-with-a-standard-parameterization-arxiv-2020-jascha-sohl-dickstein-roman-novak-samuel-s-schoenholz-jaehoon-lee)).
 * `nt.stax` and `jax.experimental.stax` may have different layers and options available (for example `nt.stax` layers support `CIRCULAR` padding, but only `NHWC` data format).

-### Python 2 is not supported
-We only support versions of Python 3 supported by [JAX](https://github.com/google/jax).

 ## Training dynamics of wide but finite networks